Table of Contents

 i5 8400: The old price-performance king in the Coffee Lake for non-overclockers

 To quote PCGamesn.com: “Forget all the lurid overclocking values, the i5 8400 is THE processor for gamers.
 The i5’s K series makes little difference when it comes to gaming ”.
-The fact is: the i5 8400 will still be a top gaming CPU for most of you for years to come.
+The fact is: that the i5 8400 will still be a top gaming CPU for most of you for years to come.
 For those who don’t want to overclock: A good alternative to the 9400F.

 Intel Core i5-7600K: Kaby Lake price-performance recommendation